cangjie-bot/cangjie_docs/docs/dev-guide/source_en/reflect_and_annotation/anno.md

 Custom annotations allow reflection (see [Reflection Chapter](dynamic_feature.md)) to retrieve additional metadata beyond type information, enabling more complex logic.

 Developers can create custom annotations by marking a `class` with `@Annotation`.
 The `class` must not be `abstract`, `open`, or `sealed`, and must provide at least one `const init` function; otherwise, the compiler will report an error.

+Developers can also create custom annotations using the `@!Annotation` syntax.
+This syntax is reserved for future features and is equivalent to `@Annotation` in the current version.

 The following example defines a custom annotation `@Version` and applies it to classes `A`, `B`, and `C`.
 In `main`, reflection is used to retrieve and print the `@Version` annotation information.